feedyard/circleci-docker/profiles/circleci-remote-docker/README.md

-inspec profile to confirm configuration of circleci-docker builder image
+inspec profile to confirm configuration of base circleci-docker builder image